stevenknox/GenericApi/README.md

 > GenericApi 1.1 introduces a breaking change, replacing IHasGenericRepository with IGenericApi.
 You can now decorate a class with the new interface and associated GenericApiState property without needing to inherit from the base class making it much easier ot implement in existing projects.

 Middleware to dynamically generate WebAPI controllers and Repository Layer for any Model that has been registered as a DBSet in EFCore.
-Simply decorate your Model class or inherit from a base GenericModel class, register the middleware in your startup class and it will create full a full API with the underlying CRUD repository layer.
+Simply decorate your Model class or inherit from a base GenericModel class, register the middleware in your startup class and it will create a full API with the underlying CRUD repository layer.

 **Get Started**